7-Day International News Agenda | Barron's - ExBulletin

 ATHENS (Greece) – Parliament convenes after June 25 vote (0800 GMT)

-(+) THE HAGUE (Netherlands) – Launch of the International Center for the Prosecution of the Crime of Aggression against Ukraine (0915 GMT)
+THE HAGUE (Netherlands) – Launch of the International Center for the Prosecution of the Crime of Aggression against Ukraine (0915 GMT) VIDEO.
+LIVE VIDEO.

-MADRID (Spain) – EU Commission President Ursula von der Leyen visits the College of Commissioners (1245 GMT)
+FRANKFURT (Germany) – Federal Bank President Joachim Nagel addresses the finance conference (1200 GMT)

 CAIRO (Egypt) – the 10th anniversary of the overthrow by the army of Mohamed Morsi

-PUERTO IGUAZ (Argentina) – MERCOSUR Heads of State Summit PHOTO.
-GRAPHICS. (up to 4)
+PUERTO IGUAZ (Argentina) – MERCOSUR Heads of State Summit (up to 4)

 LONDON (United Kingdom) – Tennis: Wimbledon Championships VIDEO. (up to 16)